 Boxed breakfast cereals are surprisingly pricey.
 But most natural food stores sell premium organic breakfast cereals in economy-sized bags.
 They also commonly carry these breakfast cereals in their bulk department, once again at prices far below boxed brands.
 Regardless, hot cereal is always a much better deal.

 Nutrient dense and cheap as can be.
 In addition to being great on toast and in sandwiches, it’ll make a fantastic peanut sauce to serve over rice.
 Buy a brand made only of peanuts and salt—this natural style of peanut butter is both tastier and better for you than mass-market brands, although you’ll need to stir it thoroughly and then refrigerate after purchase.
-This stirring is a little time-consuming and messy but you can make the task easier by inverting the sealed jar at room temperature for a few hours before stirring.
+This stirring is a little time-consuming and messy but you can make the task easier by inverting the sealed jar at room temperature for a couple days before stirring.

 At many natural food stores, you can grind your own peanut butter using a machine in their bulk department—the oils won’t have time to separate if you refrigerate your peanut butter right when you get home.
 This saves you the hassle of stirring.
 This kind of peanut butter typically has a coarser texture than jarred brands, which some people prefer and others don’t.